faejr/afwafwaf/README.md

 # Afwafwaf
 ## The terrible, bad, no good text encoder

-Afwafwaf will encode your test into unreadable garbage
+Afwafwaf will encode your text into unreadable garbage

 | Your text        | Encoded by Afwafwaf      |
 | ------------- |-------------|